-Yes, the School does have internship opportunities when you are in fourth year.
-In fourth year, you can choose to go on a six-week internship as part of school credit, We do ask that you start thinking about internship when you are in third year.
+Yes, the School does have internship opportunities when you have completed third year (summer) or in fourth year.
+You can choose to go on a six-week full time or twelve-week part time internship as part of school credit, We do ask that you start thinking about internship when you are in third year.

 If you are an inbound exchange student, you need to meet with Bev Petrovic within the first few days of your arrival.
 Bev will go over your schedule with you to ensure you have the correct number of courses required by your Home University.

-For a list of participating Universities please go to http://www.ryerson.ca/ri/global-learning/exchange-opportunities/faculty-of-communication-and-design-exchanges/.
-Please look at schools that have Journalism listed under participating programs.
+Please look at schools that have Journalism listed under participating programs at host Universities.